enriquecaballero/quack/README.md

 ### What the heck happened here?

-We instantiated a new Duxx instance that took in an action: `MY_ACTION`; created its action counterparts: `MY_ACTION_REQUEST`, `MY_ACTION_SUCCESS`, `MY_ACTION_FAILURE`; and created the three `request`, `success`, `failure` action creators that will be dispatched asynchronously through a _thunked_ fetch.
+We instantiated a new Duxx instance that took in an action: `MY_ACTION`; created its action counterparts: `MY_ACTION_REQUEST`, `MY_ACTION_SUCCESS`, `MY_ACTION_FAILURE`; and created the three `request`, `success`, `failure` action creators that will be dispatched asynchronously through a [thunked](https://github.com/gaearon/redux-thunk) fetch.
 A Duxx instance exposes a `fetch` function that takes in anything a typical fetch does; Duxx handles the promise and the dispatching for you.
-Finally, exporting the reducer from our Duxx instance, placing it with our other reducers, combined with Redux's `combineReducers` helper function.
+Finally exporting the reducer from our Duxx instance, placing it with our other reducers, combined with the Redux `combineReducers` helper function.

-### What if I use immutable?
+### What if I use Immutable.js?

 Duxx provides a few ways of binding your state with a specific function.
-Lets say you want to use immutable.js, you instantiate your Duxx instance:
+Lets say you want to use [Immutable.js](https://facebook.github.io/immutable-js/), you instantiate your Duxx instance like this:
 ```
 import Duxx from 'duxx';
 import { fromJS } from 'immutable';